hecatia-elegua/bilge/README.md

 However, constructors, getters, setters and From/TryFrom should stay the same, since their semantics are very clear.

+[//]: # (keep this fixed to the version in .github/workflows/ci.yml, rust-toolchain.toml)

+The current version is tested on `nightly-2022-11-03`.

 ## Usage

 ### Infallible (From)